By Kyle Benson

 3. Impersonal Details of Partners

 When couples have a vivid and distinct memory of each other, it’s a sign that they understand and respect what makes the other work.
 It’s important to know what makes your partner sad or happy, or what your partner cares about.

 Couples who lack this connection do not reminisce with humor or vivid memories.
 They talk about their history in an impersonal way, mentioning nothing specific about each other.
-It’s easy to hear that they have lost the Love Map to each other’s heart.
+It’s easy to hear that they have lost the Love Map to each other’s hearts.

 4. Relationship Struggles Push You Apart

 Couples who talk about their history as chaotic are often unhappy.
 The stories they share are not about pulling together or learning from negative experiences.
 It’s clear that past troubles and conflicts did not strengthen their bond.
 It pushed them apart.
 Life and love just kind of happened to them.

 Happy couples, on the other hand, express with great pride their ability to overcome difficult times together.
 They glorify the struggle and talk about how it strengthened their bond.
 They were able to use it as a catalyst to grow closer together.

 When you talk to happy couples about the hardships they faced, you get a sense that they steered their own course together.
 These couples share profound meaning together and a life of purpose.

 What matters is how couples interpret negative and positive events.